visual-essays/essays/examples/how-to/images/positioning/README.md

 ## Default Positioning

-By default, components are positioned vertically aligned relative to the location the component tag is defined in the source text.
+By default, components are positioned vertically aligned relative to the location the location that the component tag is defined in the source text.
 The component will be rendered as wide as possible such that the height is no more than 40% of the window height.
 Try changing the window height and notice how the height of the component adjusts.

 .ve-image wc:Chiang_Kai-shek_memorial_2_amk.jpg